jonmason/meta-arm/meta-arm-bsp/documentation/fvp-baser-aemv8r64.md

 Change Log
 ----------

+- Added U-Boot v2022.01 for UEFI support.
+- Updated Linux kernel version from 5.14 to 5.15 for both standard and Real-Time (PREEMPT\_RT) builds.
+- Updated boot-wrapper-aarch64 revision and added support for booting U-Boot.
+- Included boot-wrapper-aarch64 PSCI services in /memreserve/ region.
+- Fixed the counter frequency initialization in boot-wrapper-aarch64.
+- Configured the FVP to use the default RAM size of 4 Gb
+- Fixed PL011 and SP805 register sizes in the device tree.
 - Added virtio_net User Networking mode by default and removed instructions about tap networking setup.
 - Updated Linux kernel version from 5.10 to 5.14 for both standard and